at15/faiss/demos/s3_ivf/README.md

 ## TODO

-- [ ] CMake to make sure things are working
+- [x] CMake to make sure things are working
+- [ ] Figure out the format we want to use, ideally use same format as array inverted lists so user can read it directly when fully downloaded

 ## Build